CryptoverseCC/Android-Widgets/README.md

-# android-ads-sdk
+# Android-Widgets

-SDK with view to display ads.
+SDK with collection of widgets.

 ## Setup